Megaslayer5656/MogMod/README.md

 # MogMod
-A joke mod I'm making for Tmodloader
+A joke mod we're making for Tmodloader
 Mainly for use with me and my friends, putting it here because why not